nerves innervating the muscles of the upper extremity

 ANSWERS AND EXPLANATIONS

-The statement, "opponens pollicis receives innervation from spinal segment T1." is true.
+The statement, "lumbricals IV receives innervation from median nerve." is false.

-opponens pollicis receives innervation from median nerve, receives innervation from spinal segment C8, and receives innervation from spinal segment T1. (
+lumbricals IV receives innervation from ulnar nerve, receives innervation from spinal segment C8, and receives innervation from spinal segment T1. (

 See References)